finm-32900/textbook/lectures/Week2/overview_w2.md

 ## Objectives

+- No class on Jan 20 because of holiday.
+I will hold a make-up class on Friday, January 24 during the TA office hours.
+This will be on Zoom.
+See the Zoom link on the Canvas calendar.
+I will use the same Zoom link as the TA office hours.
 - Review [HW 1](../Week1/HW1.md):
   - Even with precise instructions, replicating results exactly is still hard.
   - The manual data download step is one common source of error.
 In today's lecture,